DoctorWkt/TTL_TicTacToe/journal.md

 I announced the project on Twitter, and I've just improved the design notes with a discussion of the state numbers.

+## Tue 18 Jun 10:53:11 AEST 2019

+I bought some pushbuttons at Jaycar but they are bigger than the ones I'd put on the PCB design.
+So last night I redid the PCB design.
+It also means that I'll have to do some rewiring of my breadboard version as I will need to make some room for the switches.

+Also, I realised that I'll have to redo the wiring for the win and tie LEDs.
+I forgot that the demux is active low, so it drops to zero when a line is active.
+I'll have to use the demux outputs as "ground" and wire the LEDs up to Vcc, i.e. backwards in a sense.